PickNikRobotics/abb_ros2/docs/NetworkingConfiguration.md

 </VCConfiguration>
 ```

 Change ROS2_COMPUTER_IP to the IP of the ROS2 computer.
 Up to 10 IP addresses can be whitelisted by adding additional `<host ip="..."/>` lines.
+Restart RobotStudio after the update.

 See [this forum post](https://forums.robotstudio.com/discussion/12082/using-robotwebservices-to-access-a-remote-virtual-controller) for more details.

-# Networking Configuration
 ## Configuring SSH port forwarding

 If you'd prefer to avoid the [whitelisting solution](#adding-the-local-computer-to-the-virtual-controller-whitelist), you can also use ssh port forwarding.

-[Install OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#install-openssh-using-windows-settings) on the RobotStudio computer.
+[Install "OpenSSH Server"](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#install-openssh-using-windows-settings) on the RobotStudio computer.

 Start the SSH server by running the following command in PowerShell as an administrator: